rafidka/paperlens/README.md

 ## Features

 - 📄 **Paper Loading**: Load papers directly from Arxiv using paper IDs or URLs
-- 🤖 **AI Integration**: Support for OpenAI, Anthropic Claude, and Cohere APIs
+- 🤖 **AI Integration**: Support for Cohere, OpenAI, and Anthropic APIs
 - 📝 **Smart Analysis**: Generate summaries, extract key concepts, and create readable versions
 - 💬 **Interactive Q&A**: Ask questions about loaded papers and get AI-powered answers
 - 💾 **Caching**: Automatic caching of papers and AI-generated content for offline access